Decline and Fall

 Decline and Fall is the first novel by the English author Evelyn Waugh, first published in 1928.
 It was Waugh's first published novel; an earlier attempt, titled The Temple at Thatch, was destroyed by Waugh while still in manuscript form.
-Decline and Fall is based, in part, on Waugh's schooldays at Lancing College, undergraduate years at Hertford College, Oxford, and his experience as a teacher at Arnold House, a former private school in north Wales.
+Partly, Decline and Fall is based on Waugh's schooldays at Lancing College, undergraduate years at Hertford College (Oxford), and his experience as a teacher at Arnold House, a former private school in north Wales.
 It is a social satire that employs the author's characteristic black humour in lampooning various features of British society in the 1920s.

-The novel was written at Plas Dulas in north Wales, while staying with the archaeologist Richard MacGillivray Dawkins.
+The novel was written at Plas Dulas in north Wales, while staying with the archaeologist Richard MacGillivray Dawkins (who specialised in Greek archaeology).
 In 1925, he taught at Arnold House preparatory school, nearby in the village of Llanddulas, and his experience during this time influenced the fictional school Llanabba Castle in the novel.

 The novel's title is a contraction of Edward Gibbon's The History of the Decline and Fall of the Roman Empire.
-The title alludes also to the German philosopher Oswald Spengler's The Decline of the West (1918–1922), which first appeared in an English translation in 1926 and which argued, among other things, that the rise of nations and cultures is inevitably followed by their eclipse.
+Additionally, the title alludes also to the German philosopher Oswald Spengler's The Decline of the West (1918–1922), which first appeared in an English translation in 1926 and which argued, among other things, that the rise of nations and cultures is inevitably followed by their eclipse.
 Waugh read both Gibbon and Spengler while writing his first novel.

 Waugh's satire is unambiguously hostile to much that was in vogue in the late 1920s, and "themes of cultural confusion, moral disorientation and social bedlam ... both drive the novel forward and fuel its humour".
 This "undertow of moral seriousness provides a crucial tension within [Waugh's novels], but it does not dominate them".
 Waugh himself stated in his author's note to the first edition "Please bear in mind throughout that IT IS MEANT TO BE FUNNY".

 In the text of the 1962 Uniform Edition of the novel, Waugh restored a number of words and phrases that he had been asked to suppress for the first edition.

 The novel was dedicated to Harold Acton, "in homage and affection".